Opened 7 years ago

 I downloaded few sample

-sample files and they uploaded correctly since the mime-types of those are allaudio/x-m4a
+m4asample files and they uploaded correctly since the mime-types of those are allaudio/x-m4a, and this is the value returned byget_real_typefunction.

 Although adding a correct association should work (